WE OFFER FULL SERVICE & DO-IT-YOURSELF

 - Since you're working towards a higher credit score, continue making your regular monthly payments until your credit repair process has been completed

-- Many lenders have hardship relief programs for unemployment, unexpected medical expenses, divorce or other documented circumstances
+- Many lenders have temporary hardship relief programs for unemployment, unexpected medical expenses, divorce or other documented circumstances

-8) STOP APPLYING FOR NEW ACCOUNTS DURING CREDIT REPAIR
+9) STOP APPLYING FOR NEW ACCOUNTS DURING CREDIT REPAIR

 - The accounts that are included in your Credit Audit & Analysis Report are the "baseline" for comparison purposes